The Big Picture: Code as the Only Interface

 The Result

-The result is a more natural division of labor: developers provide curated access to powerful libraries, and agents take on the work of composing those libraries into novel solutions.
+The result is a straightforward division of labor: developers provide curated access to libraries, and agents compose those libraries into solutions.